Court grants local officials immunity in Duggar lawsuit

 FAYETTEVILLE -- A federal appeals court has granted qualified immunity to three local officials who released redacted police investigation records involving allegations Josh Duggar molested his sisters when they were younger.

-A panel of judges had earlier denied Hoyt, Cate and O'Kelley qualified immunity but, after rehearing the issue, the court concluded there is no legal precedent clearly establishing the guarantee of a constitutional right to informational privacy, which the Duggar women had claimed.
+A panel of judges earlier denied Hoyt, Cate and O'Kelley qualified immunity but, after rehearing the issue, the court concluded there's no legal precedent clearly establishing the guarantee of a constitutional right to informational privacy, which the Duggar women claimed.

+The U.S. Supreme Court on Monday rejected more than half a dozen cases involving the legal doctrine of qualified immunity, which the high court created more than 50 years ago.
+The cases would have allowed the justices to revisit when police can be held financially responsible for wrongdoing.

-The court did not address state law qualified immunity claims, leaving that issue for a local judge to decide as the case proceeds.
+The court didn't address state law qualified immunity claims, leaving the issue for a local judge to decide as the case proceeds.

-Qualified immunity shields public officials from liability for civil damages if their conduct did not "violate clearly established statutory or constitutional rights of which a reasonable person would have known."
+Qualified immunity shields public officials from liability for civil damages if their conduct didn't "violate clearly established statutory or constitutional rights of which a reasonable person would have known."

 Justin Eichmann, an attorney for Cate and O'Kelley, declined comment on Monday's ruling citing the ongoing case.

-Four daughters of the Jim Bob Duggar family sued Springdale and Washington County officials in May 2017 claiming they improperly released redacted police investigation documents to a celebrity magazine, In-Touch.
-The magazine published the information, which allowed the girls to be identified, the suit says.
+Four daughters of the Jim Bob Duggar family sued Springdale and Washington County officials in May 2017 claiming they improperly released redacted police investigation documents to a celebrity magazine, In Touch.
+The magazine published the information, which allowed the girls to be identified, the suit said.

 The police investigation concluded Josh Duggar fondled the sisters and at least one other girl.
 The statute of limitation had run out and no criminal charges were filed.